Pages

 AD* | Beyond The Rest Of Us is a thrilling journey of the contemporary human heart, intimate, magical, and subtly architected.
 A retired Swiss banker is kidnapped at a Geneva hotel for crimes he doesn't understand.
 An Italian cruise ship crashes into rocks in the Tyrrhenian Sea.
 A respected American scientist disappears into thin air.
 And a British secret agent follows a trail of corrupt power in this gripping third book featuring Andrew Man's ageing male protagonist James Pollack.

-Saturday 28 November 2015
+Saturday, 28 November 2015

 Learning to drive is a massive step towards becoming independent, so understandably it can be a stressful time, no matter how old you are when you take the test.
 The theory test is the first hurdle for learners so it can be a very nerve-wracking experience.
-But having been there and experienced it first-hand for myself, I thought I'd share some of my acquired knowledge with you.
-My driving theory test tips might just help you to overcome the hurdle you are facing and get you out on the road.
+But having been there and experienced it first-hand, I thought I'd share some of my acquired knowledge with you.
+My driving theory test tips might just help you overcome the hurdle you are facing and get you out on the road.
 Here are my top 10 tips to pass your theory test!

-Thursday 19 November 2015
+Thursday, 19 November 2015

 Last Updated: 28 May 2021